 [Positions: Socialism.
 Government pays for college, healthcare, and most other human needs.]

 Kamala Harris — This is the present DNC party machine’s pick, the Anti-Tulsi.
-She may well carry her native California if she can last until Super Tuesday, and that’s huge; right now, she’s the one I’d have to put money on, and I’d hate myself for it.
-Unfortunately, she’s parochial; her concerns and policies are California-centered, which would limit her in the primaries, in the general, and in office.
+She may well carry her native California if she can last until Super Tuesday, and that’s huge; right now, she’s still a contender.
+Unfortunately for the rest of us, she’s parochial; her concerns and policies are California-centered, which would limit her in the primaries, in the general, and in office.
 As well, she lacks experience in federal-level government.
 Give her eight more years in the Senate and she’ll be a lot better prepared.

 [Positions: Tough on crime; weak on economics.
 Historically in favor of for-profit prisons and the War On Drugs.
 Opposes blanket gun seizures.
 Reform/Establishment.]